whadafunk/routerology/docker/compose/compose-doc.md

 and discoverable by them at a hostname identical to the container name.
 Your app’s network is given a name based on the *“project name”*, which is based on the name of the directory it lives in.
-You can override the project name with either the *--project-name* flag or the *COMPOSE_PROJECT_NAME* environment variable.

 Is best to use the *name:* element for the networks defined in compose.yaml, because if you don't the network name will be prefixed by the project's name.
 In case of external networks, I think you can get away without using the *name:* elements, and docker will try to find a name that matches the network itself, but if you want to be sure you can use the *name:*.